Hostile Takeover

 Wait, what was Uzi’s position, actually?
 How was she even thinking this?

-What was the last thing she remembered?
-The murder drone looming over her, lethal smirk on her stupid face, Uzi’s neck between her claws.
+Well, what was the last thing she remembered?
+The murder drone looming over her, that lethal smirk on her stupid face, Uzi’s neck between her claws.
 Barely even able to think, processor stuck on how close she, the murder drone, had gotten.
 Those amber eyes narrowing in frustration, at her.
-Uzi had failed.
-J had thought she was a new disassembler and she wasn’t, couldn’t be.
-Now the truth was out, could only disappoint – disappoint?
-No, the murder drone just wanted to kill her!
-J had to be elated, savoring her helpless prey.

 But when was the last time a drone had gotten that close to her face?
 Doll?
 Back when they almost—

-And just like Doll, J was a good for nothing snake.
+And just like Doll, J was a good-for-nothing snake!
 What did she see in either of them?
 Nothing!
 Not even in strikethrough!

 Whatever.
 None of this matters.
 What actually happened next?
 Did she remember?